Pevznergo/aporto/upscale/README_UPSCALE.md

-# Video Upscaling Application for Vast.ai L4 Server
+# Consolidated

+See README.md in this folder for current documentation.

 This is a simplified application for video upscaling using the realesr-general-x4v3 model, designed to run on a rented L4 server on Vast.ai.